Enalean/tuleap-documentation-en/languages/en/installation-guide/install-plugins.rst

 * **docman**: Document management
 * **frs**: Enhance File Release System with better release view and REST API
 * **mediawiki**: Integration of "Wikipedia" wiki technology
+* **webdav**: access FRS and Documentation like a file system with WebDAV protocol

+  * This plugin *is not compatible RHEL/CentOs 7* yet.

 Source control and continuous integration: